Guotepauc/TryHackMe/README.md

 + Exploiting Active Directory : Learn common AD exploitation techniques that can allow you to reach your goal in an AD environment.
 + Persisting Active Directory : Learn about common Active Directory persistence techniques that can be used post-compromise to ensure the blue team will not be able to kick you out during a red team exercise.
 + Credentials Harvesting : Apply current authentication models employed in modern environments to a red team approach.

+### Introduction to Cyber Security
++ [Offensive Security Intro](https://tryhackme.com/room/offensivesecurityintro) : Hack your first website (legally in a safe environment) and experience an ethical hacker's job.
++ [Defensive Security Intro](https://tryhackme.com/room/defensivesecurityintro) : Introducing defensive security and related topics, such as Threat Intelligence, SOC, DFIR, Malware Analysis, and SIEM.
++ [Careers in Cyber](https://tryhackme.com/room/careersincyber) : Introducing defensive security and related topics, such as Threat Intelligence, SOC, DFIR, Malware Analysis, and SIEM.

 ## Other Rooms per Categories